Chinese Dream: Economic and political reform

+Financial inclusion is an important component of Xi's view of the Chinese Dream.

 Sustainable development

 The China Dream has been defined as sustainable development.
 Peggy Liu and the NGO JUCCCE coined the phrase "China Dream" as a movement based on sustainability, which was later popularized in China through a New York Times article and adopted by Xi Jinping.
-Pollution and food safety are popular concerns in China.
-Cities are frequently covered by smog and the country's rivers are polluted with industrial waste.
+Pollution and food safety are significant concerns in China.
 China's rising middle class is expected to increase by 500 million people by 2025 and will continue to put a strain on the country's dwindling resources.
+Xi Jinping's conception of the Chinese Dream has incorporated the idea of ecological civilization and increased its prominence.

 According to Liu, the Chinese Dream of sustainability can be achieved through the promotion of green technologies and the reduction of widespread conspicuous consumption.
-China's high growth has caused widespread environmental damage, and without environmental reforms, the deterioration could threaten the legitimacy of the Communist Party.
+China's high growth has caused widespread environmental damage, and without environmental reforms, the deterioration could threaten the legitimacy of the CCP.
 The Chinese Dream is a dream of a prosperous lifestyle reconciled with a sustainable lifestyle.
+According to academic Zhang Yiwu's articulation, "Chinese citizens have expressed a desire for both continued economic development and increased environmental protection.
+People need both cars and blue skies.
+How to achieve a balance between these two interests is a long-term challenge for the government."

+Foreign policy

+Xi's emphasis on the Chinese Dream also relates to his call to develop a Community of Shared Future for Mankind. foreign policy concept as part of its effort to build relationships with a network of like-minded foreign partners in order to facilitate the Chinese Dream.
+Chinese diplomat Wu Jianmin described the concept as "about the rejuvenation of China; democracy; cultural strength and harmony and it is not just a dream for China but for the world."

+In diplomatic discourse, the China Dream is generally framed more ambiguously than in domestic-oriented discourse.
+Among occasions when the Chinese Dream has been part of diplomatic discourse are the 2015 visit by Premier Li Keqiang to Latin America, where he stated that sharing the Chinese Dream with Latin America will promote "mutual learning in the fields of culture, education, and society".
+During her time as Vice Foreign Minister, Fu Ying asserted, "The Chinese Dream is also part of the dream of many in the developing world who now have a great opportunity to grow their economy."